 On a supermarket shelf, the surrounding products determine how well a brand stands out as much as the pack design.
 The most eye-catching of billboards can fail to turn heads when the sun is behind it.
 A warning message on an operator’s dashboard can be completely missed if the worker is distracted by a phone call.

-The dynamic changes in an environment that affect attention can present quite a challenge for anyone looking for insights on behaviour, regardless of whether they are interested in optimising the visibility of brand, improving informational signage in an airport or training quality assurance teams on how to check a vehicle coming off an assembly line.
+The dynamic changes in an environment that affect attention can present quite a challenge for anyone looking for insights on behavior, regardless of whether they are interested in optimizing the visibility of brand, improving informational signage in an airport or training quality assurance teams on how to check a vehicle coming off an assembly line.
 This is because dynamic changes are hard to control in the real world.

 It is incredibly difficult to establish the consequences of an environmental change without the ability to test it repeatedly with different participants.
-The best alternative is to collect data from enough people to allow the behaviours of interest to be visible regardless of the environmental noise.
-Large samples can be expensive and take a long time to collect and analyse, but to ignore the contextual effects is to risk the value of the research in the first place.
+The best alternative is to collect data from enough people to allow the behaviors of interest to be visible regardless of the environmental noise.
+Large samples can be expensive and take a long time to collect and analyze, but to ignore the contextual effects is to risk the value of the research in the first place.

-For years, the only other viable solution has been to compromise on the realism of the research, for example by using screens of various sizes in combination with software or prepared stimuli that afford the control needed by researcher to establish causality for behaviour change.
+For years, the only other viable solution has been to compromise on the realism of the research, for example by using screens of various sizes in combination with software or prepared stimuli that afford the control needed by researcher to establish causality for behavior change.
 But such compromises mean that you are really changing the context again, and if there’s one thing we know from years of vision research, it’s that visual properties such as size, brightness, depth and viewing angle can significantly affect visual attention.
 For example, the findability of a product on a supermarket shelf will be different if it is displayed on 40” TV screen or a full-size projection.

 One of the most exciting aspects of analytics obtained from eye tracking in VR is the almost limitless range of applications, so here are a just few where the combination of eye tracking and VR will enable greater insights and return on investment: